Switzerland's European policy

 New media releases and information on the relations between Switzerland and Europe.

-Selected press conferences and their abstracts on Switzerland's current European policy from the official YouTube channel of the Swiss Federal Council.
+Selected press conferences and their short versions on Switzerland's current European policy on the official YouTube channel of the Swiss Federal Council.

 Overview of Switzerland's European policy